vaughn-johnson/talkspace-notebook/README.md

 # Talkspace Data Exploration and Analysis
-This project contains two identical analyses done with R and Python in Jupyter notebooks exploring my own scraped Talkspace data.
-Any Talksapce user can plug in their own data, draw their own conclusions, and expand on their own questions using this existing framework.
+This project contains two identical analyses done with R and Python in Jupyter notebooks.
+It explores my own scraped Talkspace data, but any Talksapce user can plug in their own data to draw his or her own conclusions.
+You can easily expand on your own questions using this as a starting point.

 ## Setting up your environmnet
 This project manages both its [R](https://github.com/vaughn-johnson/talkspace-notebook/blob/main/r_env.yml) and [Python](https://github.com/vaughn-johnson/talkspace-notebook/blob/main/python_env.yml) environmnets using [conda](https://docs.conda.io/en/latest/).
 To quote from the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html):